rubocode/frontier.nvim/doc/design/tangent.md

 There is a lot to like, but _golang_ isn't _the ultimate better C_ that we could have expected especially from the _Bell Labs_ elite.
-With such heavy weight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ — a better alternative to macros and strings and improved compiler performance via avoidance of reading and parsing the same translation unit multiple times — missed again?
+With such heavy weight funding and backing, was a golden opportunity for a cleaner abstraction than _C_ missed again.
+Wouldn't we be better off with a _C_ alternative that provides a better alternative to macros and strings and improved compiler performance via avoidance of reading and parsing the same translation unit multiple times backed by a macro level modularization strategy while preserving the simple and fundamental machine abstraction complemented by safer alternatives for pointer based indirection?

 > Beware of overconcern for money, position or glory.
 > Someday you will meet a man who cares for none of these things.